CyberDay1/Origins-NeoTest/README.md

 - Vars available in templates: ${PACK_FORMAT}, ${LOADER_FILE}.

 ## NeoForge version overrides
 Each Stonecutter variant can set a specific `NEOFORGE_VERSION`.
-By default, all are `21.1.1`.
-To override for a single variant, edit `stonecutter.json` → that version's "vars" → `"NEOFORGE_VERSION"` and rebuild after switching the variant.
+The active default (`1.21.1-neoforge`) now resolves to `21.1.209`, while other variants declare their own NeoForge builds in `stonecutter.json`.
+To adjust a single variant, edit that entry's `"NEOFORGE_VERSION"` and rebuild after switching the variant.

 ## CI
 GitHub Actions builds three representative variants on pushes and PRs: